mariolukas/FabScanPi-Server/docs/faq.md

   Yes, because the light is needed to perform the calibration.
 It is also necessary to archive good quality texture scans.

+  ​

 - Which LED-ring is compatible?

   Any ring using WS2812B LEDs (or compatible) will do.
 To avoid problems with the calibration we suggest using the FabScanPi LED-board.

-- I have a Raspberry Cam Module with NoIR.
-Can I use it?

-  There’s no advantage in using the NoIR cam.
-The algorithms for the laser detection are made for the normal cam.
-Therefore we recommend to use the normal camera modules.
+  ​

+- My servo stepper / servo isn't working

+  The implementation for the automatic laser adjustment hasn't been implemented yet.

 ------